federicodotta/ghidra2frida/README.md

 3. Download the last release of ghidra2frida: https://github.com/federicodotta/ghidra2frida/releases
 4. Open Ghidra -> File -> Install Extensions -> Click the "Add extension" button -> Choose ghidra2fridaXX.zip file
 5. Restart Ghidra

+# Build

+You can import the project in Eclipse using GhidraDev Eclipse plugin or you can manually build the plugin with gradle (I used gradle 7.1.1) as follows:
+1. enter the project folder
+2. export GHIDRA_INSTALL_DIR=*<PATH_GHIDRA_DIRECTORY>*
+3. gradle